-In this section you will find information and services and support to help you get around if you have limited mobility and are looking for easier and safer ways to travel.
+In this section you will find information and services to help you get around if you have limited mobility or are looking for easier and safer ways to travel.

 The Blue Badge scheme helps people with disabilities access essential community facilities.

 Details about how to find out if you are eligible and how to apply can be found on the Council’s Blue Car Badge web page.